AdobeDocs/experience-platform.en/help/data-governance/labels/api.md

 ## Apply labels to a dataset

-You can create a set of labels for a dataset by providing them in the payload of a POST or PUT request.
+You can create a set of labels for a dataset by providing them in the payload of a POST or PUT request to the Dataset Service API.
 Using either of these methods overwrites any existing labels and replaces them with those provided in the payload.

 **API format**